From archaic toilet paper to moats made of feces, using the bathroom in the Middle Ages was no picnic.

 Designed mainly with function in mind, the medieval toilet was otherwise known as a garderobe or privy chamber and was often located on several floors of most castles and no bigger than the restroom of a modern-day coffee shop.

 The medieval toilet was a product of its time, before the advent of indoor plumbing refined the bathroom experience.
 How it came to be and meet its end, however, is worth a gander.

 Despite the name, the Middle Ages were no mere intermediary between eras.
 This long and strenuous period in European history began with the fall of the Roman Empire in 467 A.D. and charged through the 14th-century Renaissance.

 With the fall of the Roman Empire, Europe largely became feudal.
 Disbanded nations and a general scarcity of resources saw wealthy lords take power and war with one another from the lofty castles they built for themselves.

 Most average people were just lucky to eat and survive, but this time saw some luxuries were created as well, including the medieval toilet.

 Building castles was a lofty endeavor and could take up to 10 years, not to mention constructing them was rather expensive.
-At the tail-end of the Middle Ages, King Edward I nearly bankrupted the crown’s treasuries by using 100,000 pounds on his Walsh fortifications, with toilets being a major design priority.
+At the tail-end of the Middle Ages, King Edward I nearly bankrupted the crown’s treasuries by using 100,000 pounds on his Welsh fortifications, with toilets being a major design priority.